45 Showstopping High School Plays for Your School

 11. Romeo and Juliet

-Romeo and Juliet is one of the most classic high school plays.
+Romeo and Juliet is the ultimate classic high school play.
 A familiar story with plenty of room to innovate and make it your own with a unique cast and blocking, the plot is sure to engross the crowd and be tons of fun to put on.

 Cast: 18 roles